dabolichin/dabolichin.github.io/src/pages/index.md

 As a software developer in TripCreator I have:

-- Build core components of a smart tool for creating beautiful custom-made Itineraries with hotels, car rentals, tours and POIs in one place
+- Built core components of a smart tool for creating beautiful custom-made Itineraries with hotels, car rentals, tours and POIs in one place
 - Made product scalable across multiple B2B customers and HA-ready for B2C
 - Implemented the integrations with travel industry giants